vorner/fastmatmult/presentation/presentation.md

 * Branch mispredictions
 * Waiting for memory

+???

+* I'll explain the ones that turn out to be our problems.
+* Others on request.

 ---

 # Step 3: Find why it is slow

-TODO: Measure again on hydra

 * Common sense and `htop` rules out IO, syscalls and threads
 * `perf stat` gives more info (1024×1024)
-  - 80G cycles vs. 15G instructions ‒ 5.3 cycle per instruction
+  - 60G cycles vs. 30G instructions ‒ 2 cycles per instruction
-  - 2.6G cache accesses, 2.5G misses ‒ 96% misses
+  - 1.5G cache accesses vs. 1G cache misses
-  - 2.2G branches, 4.5M misses
+  - 4G branches vs. 1M mispredicted
 ???

+* Point out the low instruction vs. cycle count (hyperscalar processor)
 * Maybe a good time to describe how perf works
 * Perf stat and summing up
 * Counter for events, when it overflows, a sample is taken